IHE/ITI.SeR/SeR.md

 The Authorization Decisions Query [ITI-79] provides support for different query types, depending on which actor is grouped with the Authorization Decisions Verifier and which transactions (which clinical data items) are in focus.
-This supplement described only one standard query type: "Retrieve Document Set Authorization Decision".
-Additional query types may be defined on vendor, community, regulatory domain, or national level.
+This supplement profiles one standard query type: "Retrieve Document Set Authorization Decision" and supports extensions for other query types, which may be defined on vendor, community, regulatory domain, or national level.
 The optionality of supporting various query types is a subject of local regulations.

 ### 39.1.1  Actor Descriptions and Actor Profile Requirements